Updated November 2022

 Interested in learning more about becoming a paralegal in Ontario, career paths after graduation, or training programs in your area?

-Take a look at Herzing College's paralegal diploma training, delivered at the Toronto campus.
-The program takes just 12 months to complete, includes a 4-week internship, and boasts a 97% graduate job placement rate.
+Take a look at Herzing College's paralegal diploma program, available at our Toronto campus.
+The program takes just 12 months to complete and includes a four-week internship.
+Click below to get full details.